glarue/jgi-query/README.md

+# CURRENT STATUS (12/10/2015): JGI has changed their cURL API syntax, and it appears to have broken the functon of jgi-query.
+I've submitted a support ticket and will push an update as soon as I hear back.

 # jgi-query
 A command-line tool for querying and downloading from the [Joint Genome Institute (JGI)](http://genome.jgi-psf.org/) online database.
 Useful for accessing JGI data from command-line-only resources such as remote servers, or as a lightweight alternative to JGI's other [GUI-based download tools](http://genome.jgi-psf.org/help/download.jsf).